-- Parish and Town Councils to produce neighbourhood plans to guide development at a local level.
+- 8.1 The system of neighbourhood planning allows Parish and Town Councils to produce neighbourhood plans to guide development at a local level.
 One of the requirements of such plans is that they should be in line with the 'strategic policies' of the adopted development plan for the local area. - 8.2 Huntingdonshire District Council as the Local Planning Authority defines which policies are to be considered 'strategic' with regard to the production of a neighbourhood plan.
 They consider that some of the policies and all the allocations within the Huntingdonshire Local Plan to 2036 are to be considered 'strategic' for the purposes of neighbourhood planning.
 Details of which policies are deemed 'strategic' is set out in the introduction of the Local Plan.